 The interest rate is fixed and is adjusted each year on July 1.
 Visit Federal Student Aid for the most current interest rates and loan fees.

 The loan will be applied to the student’s account.
 The loan must be disbursed in two equal amounts at the beginning of each term.
 The loan disbursement check is made payable to the student and mailed to the home of the parent borrower if the disbursement is in excess of the amount owed to the University (unless the parent requests on the initial Federal PLUS Loan application that the refund be issued to the student).

 You may cancel all or portions of your loan(s) after the funds have been credited to your student's account by notifying us in writing within 30 days after the date of the disbursement notice.
 Contact the Financial Aid & Scholarships office to determine if eligibility for increased funding is available.
 Please note that you may borrow any amount up to your student's cost of attendance minus any other financial aid your student may receive for the academic year.

 The parent is responsible for repayment of this loan.
 Effective July 1, 2008, parents have the option of beginning repayment either 60 days after the loan is fully disbursed, or defer until six months after the dependent student on whose behalf the loan was obtained ceases to be enrolled on at least a half-time basis.
 Interest accrues as soon as the first disbursement is made, including periods of loan deferment.

 You will have from 10 to 25 years to repay depending upon the repayment plan chosen by the parent.
-To estimate an amount of repayment based on the repayment plan of your choice, you can use the Federal Student Aid Repayment Estimator.
+To estimate an amount of repayment based on the repayment plan of your choice, you can use the Federal Student Aid Loan Simulator.
 Calculations are estimates and the values may not reflect the actual amount computed by the Direct Loan Servicing Center.